Compilation and analysis of charge asymmetry measurements from electron and positron scattering on nucleon and nuclei: Compilation of scattering data

-\item Elastic and inelastic scattering on protons at DESY has been reported in Refs. \cite{Ha75,Ha76}, (open stars, gray) for $\theta$ =9 and $13^{\circ}$, giving a value of the ratio compatible with one, within an error of 4 and 5$\%$.
-Radiative corrections from \cite{Me63} were applied to elastic data.
+\item In Ref. \cite{Fa76} (triangles, red) the main result, $R=1.0027\pm 0.0035$ was obtained as an average of four measurement in the range $1.2<Q^2<3.3$ GeV$^2$ and $2<\nu<9.5$, after insuring that there was no systematic trend of the data in the spanned kinematical range.
+This measurement is quite precise, therefore especially interesting for our discussion.
+The difference for electron and positron cross sections was very small.
+The lepton scattering angle was $\theta=8^{\circ}$, and the measurements correspond to large $\epsilon\sim 0.98$. \item Ref. \cite{Ro76} (triangles down, green) reports on measurements on hydrogen (triangles down, green)and deuterium (open circles, blue) up to $Q^2$=15 GeV$^2$.
+The ratio is consistent with unity, within errors of a few percent.
+Specific settings of the spectrometer allowed to measure different charges, alternatively. \item Inelastic scattering on protons at DESY has also been reported in Ref. \cite{Ha76} (open lozenges, black) for $\theta$ =9 and $13^{\circ}$, giving a value of the ratio compatible with one, within an error of 4 and 5$\%$.
 The inelastic region from $1.2<W<3.4$ was covered by several measurements in which no systematic trend was observed.
-No radiative corrections were applied to the data in case of inelastic scattering.
-The work in Ref. \cite{Ha79} (open stars, gray) deserves a particular discussion, since $e^{\pm}$ inelastic scattering on $^{12}C$ and $^{27}Al$ was investigated.
+In the work in Ref. \cite{Ha79} $e^{\pm}$ inelastic scattering on $^{12}C$ (open squares, magenta),and $^{27}Al$ (open triangles, cyan) was investigated.
 The final result $R=1.005\pm 0.027$, was obtained in the region of momentum transfer $0.08<Q^2<0.45$ GeV$^2$ and invariant mass $0.95\le W\le 3.3$ GeV of the hadronic system.
-The final result has been averaged from several measurements, after verifying that no dependence on the momentum transfer, on the inelasticity and on the charge of the target appeared in the limit of the experimental error.
-No radiative corrections were included in the data.
+The final result has been averaged from several measurements, after verifying that no dependence on the momentum transfer, on the inelasticity and on the charge of the target appeared in the limit of the experimental error. \item A measurement on deep inelastic scattering \cite{Jo74} (open crosses, red), done at AGS (Brookhaven), in the range for $Q^2<2.1$ GeV$^2$ and $\nu<$ 5 GeV, concluded that TPE amplitudes contribute less that 0.17$\%$.

-\item Ref. \cite{Ro76} (asterisks, green) reports on measurements on hydrogen and deuterium up to 15 GeV$^2$.
-The ratio is consistent with unity, within errors of a few percent.
-Specific settings of the spectrometer allowed to measure different charges, alternatively.
-No radiative corrections were applied.
-Note that the largest deviation from unity comes from the point which is affected by the largest error.